Roy Goldman, FSA 1980, MAAA, CERA, PhD

 Jacksonville Beach, FL

-While retired since June 2015 from paid actuarial work, I serve on Boards and committees of the SOA and The Actuarial Foundation [TAF].
-I have stayed active in healthcare policy with the SOA and the Academy and remain active in education with TAF.
-My most recent executive position was as Chief Actuary of Humana where we built an Actuarial Community of over 500 credentialed actuaries, student actuaries, and business professionals.
-A top priority for me was creating opportunities for learning and growth so that all can achieve their maximum potential and become future leaders of the company.
+Although retired since June 2015 from paid actuarial work, I continue to be actively involved in education, research, and healthcare policy while serving on the Boards of Directors and key committees of both the SOA (2015-18) and The Actuarial Foundation (2016-present).
+I write and speak on healthcare issues on my own, through the SOA and the Academy, and while a member of the Health Advisory Panel of the Congressional Budget Office.
+After 30 years of volunteer and leadership roles in the SOA’s Education and Examination system, I now devote time to The Foundation’s education programs.
+I have been the CFO and/or Chief Actuary of two national insurers and two regional health plans.
+My most recent executive position was as Chief Actuary of Humana.
+Under my direction we built an Actuarial Community of over 500 credentialed actuaries, student actuaries, and business professionals.
+A top priority for me was creating opportunities for learning and growth so that all can achieve their maximum potential.

 Primary Area of Practice: